gvwilson/sensibleadventures/maddy-roo/old.md

 One of the goats lifted her up so that Maddy could grab her wrist, then reached up himself.

-A few moments later the four of them were standing beside the cage.
-Maddy had her arms wrapped around her sister.
+A few moments later all four of them were standing beside the cage and Maddy had her arms wrapped around her sister.
 "I was so afraid," she whispered in Sindy's ear.
 "I was so afraid I'd never see you again."